brickbots/PiFinder/docs/source/quick_start.rst

 Setting Focus & First Solve
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you see stars populating the sky, turn on your PiFinder and aim your scope at one of the brightest best stars you can see.
 Make sure your lens cap is off, and immediately PiFinder will get to work solving what it sees.... but what it sees might be fuzzy so you'll need to adjust the focus on the lense.
 Start by turning it all the way in the 'Far' direction and turning it 1/2 to one full turn back.
 You should see one or more bloated, unfocused stars as seen below.
 Turn the focus ring until the star tightens up and looks like the image to the right.

+Even though the screen may seem too bright or dark or have a noisy appearance, this is normal until the camera is near focus.
+Do not adjust the exposure time on the PiFinder until you've tried the whole focus range back and forth.
+Once something star-like is in the FOV and near focus, the image processing in the preview screen will work properly and start dimming the background and highlighting the stars.

 Focus is not critical, it just needs to be close.
 If the sky is dark enough and you've got focus correct, you should see the camera icon appear in the top right and the current constellation will be shown in the title bar.
 Congratulations Plate Solving is complete, and the PiFinder knows where it is pointing!

 .. list-table::